-There are no direct flights from the UK to Costa Rica and so you must fly via North America or Europe and change planes in the transit city; with the most common routes being via Madrid or Miami.
-The total flight time is approximately 15hours.
+There are direct flights from the UK to Costa Rica with British Airways.
+You can also fly via North America or Europe and change planes in the transit city; with the most common routes being via Madrid or Miami.
+The total flight time is approximately 15 hours.

 How do you get around the country?

 Travel in Costa Rica is mainly done by road with our private transfer companies.
 Sometimes people choose to transfer by light aircraft in order to cut down travel time on longer journeys or to remote areas.

 What wildlife can I see in Costa Rica?

 I’ve spotted Howler monkeys, White-faced capuchins, Spider monkeys, parrots including the resplendent Quetzal, trogons, macaws, hummingbirds and I even spotted a very well camouflaged sloth.
 The highlight for me was when I stayed at Latitude 10 in my own private villa; sitting outside in the evening listening to the howler monkeys was a very unique experience.

 You can also spot turtles at Tortuguero and Isla Tortuga where you can snorkel and enjoy your own private beach.
 Here you can even spot dolphins, manta rays and manatees.